 All new employees will be considered to be on probationary status for a period of 90 days from the first day of employment (or prorated according to the terms of the contract).
-The Board may choose to suspend or terminate an employee at any time during their probationary period.
+The Board or the Superintendent may choose to suspend or terminate an employee at any time during their probationary period without providing reason.
 The Board can extend the probationary period up to 30 days.
 Employee evaluation must be completed and submitted prior to accessing of personal or annual leave benefits.